ZaBAOW/Inventation/README.md

 for when they are done or need to return to the session another time.**(there is a preview button that does redirect to a preview page that does not work as intended at the moment)**

+**September 2018 update:**

+The user begins on the homepage that consists of the website's title, a link to the signup page, and a link to the login page.

+Route 1
+If the user has not signed up for a user profile, they will then click on the signup link to be sent to the signup page.
+At the signup page, the user will enter in information into a form presented to them.
+If the user is able to enter valid information into the form, they will be immediately redirected to the site creation page.
+Otherwise they will be presented with an error message due to either missing or invalid information that was input.
+The user will then use the link on the page to visit the signup page to create a valid profile and after will be returned to the login page.

+Route 2
+If the user has already signed up for a user profile, they will click on the login link to be sent to the login page.
+At the login page, the user will enter their respective username and password.
+If the user's login attempt is succeful, they will be redirected to the site creation page.
+Otherwise they will be presented with an error message due to either mission or invalid information that was input

+Site Creation page
+Despite which ever route is chosen by the user, if they are able to give the application valid information, they will redirect to the site creation page.
+On the site creation page they user will have access to a side menu, which is opened by pressing on the menu icon in the top left corner of the site creation page.
+Currently there are five buttons available for the user to interact with.
+The first three buttons are what the user will click in order to append one of the three features respective to the button they clicked.
+If the user wishes to remove the feature, they will be able to click on the "remove" button represented by an "x", which will be located to the right of its respective feature.
+The fourth button in the side menu will allow for the user to return to the homepage.
+They fifth button will allow the user to save their current session in the site creation page for when they are done or need to return to the session another time.
+The previe button that existed in the previous update has been removed.

 ### Prerequisites
 So far the chrome is the primary browser in mind for this web app

 **July 2018 update:**
 Chrome is the only browser that the web app has been tested on.
 Therefore, users must have Chrome in order to properly use it.

+**September 2018 update:**
+nothing has been changed as far as accessibility outside of Chrome.

 ### Installing